[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 When it comes to dealing with trauma or bad past experiences, there is really no substitute for professional therapy.
 If you can possibly afford it (or live in a country with a functioning socialised mental health system!) then get yourself into therapy.
 Many therapists also offer sliding scale systems to help those on lower incomes to access treatment.
 Look for a sex-positive and polyamory-informed therapist if you can.

-In addition to therapy (not instead of!) some people may find it helpful to work with a polyamorous relationship coach.
+In addition to trauma informed therapy (not instead of!), some people may find it helpful to work with a polyamory relationship coach.
 Coaches are not therapists, and are not qualified to help you through trauma and mental health struggles.
 However, they can help you to develop skills that will improve your polyamorous relationships, teach you more about yourself, and teach you various tools you can use to manage challenges when they come up.

-4. Learn to Identify Your Triggers (and Short-Circuit Them)
+4. Trauma Informed Polyamory Practice: Learn to Identify Your Triggers (and Short-Circuit Them)

 Once you understand what’s being triggered and why, you can implement strategies to bring yourself out of that place more quickly.
 What will work for you is deeply personal, but here are a few possibilities you might like to try: